 The Memorandum not only supports the perception of improper partisan influence, but also will seriously diminish the accuracy of the count and thereby skew the apportionment.
-For reasons explained above, the Executive Branch cannot attempt to determine the number of "aliens without lawful immigration status" except by using sampling techniques in direct violation of the law.
+As explained above, the Executive Branch cannot attempt to determine the number of "aliens without lawful immigration status" except by using sampling techniques in direct violation of the law.
 See supra, Section I(D).
-Aside from those legal obstacles, there are insurmountable practical problems to arriving at any kind of accurate figure of undocumented immigrants.
-Using those figures for apportionment would inflict lasting harm to public faith in the census and the resulting redistricting.
+Aside from those legal obstacles, there are insurmountable practical problems to arriving at an accurate figure of undocumented immigrants.
+Using inaccurate figures for apportionment would inflict lasting harm to public faith in the census and resulting apportionment.

-The Executive Branch has long acknowledged the difficulty of accurately capturing the kinds of data contemplated by the Memorandum.
+The Executive Branch has long acknowledged the difficulty of accurately capturing the kinds of data that would be necessary to implement the Memorandum.
 The Census Bureau has historically lacked the ability to obtain data regarding undocumented immigrants.
 See FAIR, 486 F. Supp. at 568 (D.D.C.
-1980) ("The [Census] Bureau responds that it is constitutionally required to include all persons, including illegal aliens, in the apportionment base ... [and] as a practical matter, it contends accurate methods to count illegal aliens . . . would take months to develop, if it could be done at all." (emphasis added)).
+1980) (noting the Census Bureau's position "that it is constitutionally required to include all persons, including illegal aliens, in the apportionment base" and that "as a practical matter" methods for counting illegal aliens "would take months to develop, if it could be done at all." (emphasis added)).
 The current Administration has admitted that the Census Bureau's citizenship data, obtained through the American Communities Survey, is "not reported at the level of the census block, the basic component of legislative districting plans; ... ha[s] substantial margins of error; and ... [does] not align in time with the census-based population counts used to draw legislative districts."
 Dep't of Com. v.
-New York, 139 S. Ct. at 2562 (also citing Secretary Ross's decision not to pursue an ACS-based model to estimate citizenship because the Census Bureau "could not confirm' that such ACS-based data modeling was possible 'with a sufficient degree of accuracy.").
-In other words, the Census Bureau's data is inadequate to calculate either the number of undocumented immigrants or the total number of immigrants in the country.
+New York, 139 S. Ct. at 2562 (citing Secretary Ross's decision not to pursue an ACS-based model to estimate citizenship because the Census Bureau "could not confirm' that such ACS-based data modeling was possible 'with a sufficient degree of accuracy").
+In other words, the Census Bureau's data is inadequate to

-Similar issues would arise with the use of records from other federal agencies.
-See Excluding Illegal Aliens, 85 Fed.
+1 calculate either the number of undocumented immigrants or the total number of immigrants in 2 the country.
+3 Similar issues would arise with the use of records from other federal agencies.
+See 4 Excluding Illegal Aliens, 85 Fed.
 Reg. at 44,680 (referencing E.O.
 13880).
-In 2018, Secretary Ross argued that other agencies' records were "inadequate" for identifying immigrants because "they were missing for more than 10% of the population."
+In 2018, Secretary 5 Ross argued that other agencies' records were "inadequate" for identifying immigrants because 6 "they were missing for more than 10% of the population."
 Dep't of Com. v.
-New York, 139 S. Ct. at 2563.
-Even if these records could create a reliable data set to estimate the citizen and immigrant populations, neither the White House nor the Commerce Department has articulated a reliable methodology to determine which percentage of immigrants are "not in a lawful immigration status under the Immigration and Nationality Act."
-See Excluding Illegal Aliens, 85 Fed.
-Reg. at 44,680; 13 U.S.C. § 141.
-The Census Bureau has neither the resources nor the legal expertise to answer this statutory question.
-As one court recognized:

-the determination of [this] legal fact can be a complicated process, as our numerous cases involving attempts by the [Immigration and Naturalization Service] to deport residents of this country demonstrate.
+New York, 139 S. 7 Ct. at 2563.
+Even if these records could create a reliable data set to estimate the citizen and 8 9 immigrant populations, neither the White House nor the Commerce Department has articulated a 10 reliable methodology to determine which percentage of immigrants are "not in a lawful 11 immigration status under the Immigration and Nationality Act."
+See Excluding Illegal Aliens, 85 the determination of [this] legal fact can be a complicated process, as our numerous cases involving attempts by the [Immigration and Naturalization Service] to deport residents of this country demonstrate.
 The Immigration and Nationality Act is long and complex, full of provisos and exceptions.
-It would be absurd to expect the Census Bureau to develop figures . . . of the number of deportable aliens present in this country. . .
+It would be absurd to expect the Census Bureau to develop figures . . . of the number of deportable aliens present in this country. .